Lady Hewley's Almshouses

-Lady Hewley's Almshouses are a historic building in the city centre of York, in England.
+Lady Hewley's Almshouses are a historic building in the city centre of York, England.

 Sarah Hewley founded almshouses on Tanner Row in 1700, run by the Lady Hewley Trust.
-These were demolished to allow the construction of York's original railway station, and a replacement building on St Saviourgate was completed in 1841.
+These were demolished to allow the construction of York's original railway station, and a replacement building on St Saviourgate was completed in 1840.
 The construction cost £1,711.
 The buildings are still in use as almshouses, and are still run by the same trust.

 The building was designed by James Pigott Pritchett, in a Tudor Revival style.
 The building formerly had nine apartments and a chapel, but in 1975, the chapel was converted into an additional apartment.
 The front of the almshouses is of stone, and the rear of brick.
-The building is two storeys high, with a cellar.
+The building has two storeys, with a cellar.
 Its main part has nine windows on each floor, and there are wings at either end.
 The front has three entrance doors, while there are two doors in the right-hand facade, which overlooks Stonebow.
 Inside, movable panels partition the entrance halls.
 The original kitchen ranges survive, as do the first floor fireplaces, although these are now blocked.